Postgraduate application deposit information 2020/21

 I've paid my deposit, what happens if I miss my grades?

-Deposits are refundable if you fail to meet the conditions of your offer.
-You will need to contact us to request a refund of your deposit.
+Deposits are refundable if you fail to meet any of the academic conditions of your offer of admission.
+In such circumstances, applicants will need to contact us to request a refund on any monies paid and provide documentary evidence to verify their request.

 I've paid my deposit and met my other conditions but didn't get my visa, what happens now?